Witching Hour Card Collection FAQ

 For the daily card available at the Puppet Co., there is an equal chance of any particular Performer Card being available that day, while supplies last.

-For the random cards available during the event, the starting odds are approximately as follows:
+For the random cards available during the event, the odds are approximately as follows:

 7.4% chance of getting a Rare Card – 2.5% chance of getting a specific Rare Card.